Yardbarker

 x

-TV spinoffs that got their own spinoffs
+Famous TV spinoffs that ended up getting their own spinoffs

 ABC

-TV spinoffs that got their own spinoffs
+Famous TV spinoffs that ended up getting their own spinoffs

 Spinoffs are not rare in television.
 Some of them prove to be quite successful.
 “Frasier,” for example, is a classic sitcom that yielded a ton of Emmys after spinning off from “Cheers.”
 However, one thing “Frasier” did not do is get a spinoff of its own.
 That occurrence is less common, but it does happen.
 These are TV spinoffs that, in turn, got spinoffs of their own.